CLOUD HANDS | SHIATSU

 I am pleased to offer Shiatsu in Brighton

-also at the South Downs
+and at the South Downs

 'Over the years my treatments became more Yin, more profound.
 I find a slower flow, following my intuition, often focusing on tonification and source points, developing a healing touch that is more and more refined, allowing me to sense the bioenergy of a meridian or point, and of the person as a whole.
 I sometimes include other healing arts - Jin Shin Jyutsu and Jikiden Reiki techniques and the sound vibration of tunning forks applied to the pressure points; sometimes I simply hold, feeling the pulsing, the chi, or wait for two points to synchronize, allowing for alignment and for the energy to harmonize, freeing the body and the soul from accumulated tension and pain, layer by layer.
 I also allow for integration and grounding, offering the person a sense of deep relaxation while being rooted to the Earth.
 The work is done with a lot of sensitivity, kindness and respect.'
 Claudia